autofeedback-exercises/exercises/MTH4332/Block1/entropy-1/.lesson/instructions.md

 ![](eq1.png)

-Where \Omega(E) is equal to the number of states with energy E.  Your task for this exercise is, therefore, to draw a bar chart that shows the entropy as a function of the energy for a system of 8 particles that can each be in either a +1 or a -1 state.
+Where $\Omega(E)$ is equal to the number of states with energy E.  Your task for this exercise is, therefore, to draw a bar chart that shows the entropy as a function of the energy for a system of 8 particles that can each be in either a +1 or a -1 state.
 Once again we will use the following Hamiltonian

 ![](eq2.png)